Laraway/laraway.github.io/README.md

 # laraway.github.io
-How to do it in Laravel way?
+How to do it in Laravel?